awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/05-load-verdi.md

 1. On the upper pane, click on **File** menu item then click on **Exit** to close Verdi.
 Click **Yes** on the exit confirmation question

+In this lab you learned how to bring up an interactive debugging application and interact with it.

 Click **Next** to move to the next lab.